permitio/permit-cli/README.md

 - `first_name <string>` : First name of the user.
 - `last_name <string>` : Last name of the user.
 - `attributes <object>` : Arbitrary user attributes that will be used to enforce attribute-based access control policies.
-Default Value is `{}`
-- `role` : Comma seperated values for the role of the user.
-Given as `role1:tenant1,role2:tenant2`
+- `roles` : roles of the user.
+Given in 3 different formats.
+  1. Only role the default tenant is assigned.
+  2. Both the role and the tenant
+  3. The resource Instance along with the role.

 ### Example